medmac01/macert2misp/README.md

 # maCERT to MISP Ingestor

-Ingest maCERT (Morocco CERT) vulnerability bulletins from PDF format into MISP events.
+Ingest maCERT (Morocco CERT) vulnerability bulletins and malware reports from PDF format into MISP events.

 ## Features